-As parents, we often feel the pressure to “do it all.”
+As a parent, you often feel the pressure to “do it all.”
 Sometimes that pressure comes from others, but most often, it comes from our own Inner Critic.

 The truth is, we all need extra support from time to time.